 Voters re-elected Dempsey the next year.

 Rep. Steve Adamini hit two stopped cars in 2004.
 Police said his BAC was 0.15.
 That’s almost twice the legal limit.
-Police arrested Adamini for DUI.
+Subsequently, police arrested Adamini for DUI.

 Police arrested Rep. Kevin Green for DUI in 2008.
 That arrest cost him the chance to become House minority leader.
 However, he kept his spot as House whip.